-Giguere assists her supervisor, FCFTH Program Director Lorna Young, with lessons, and she provides a supportive presence by walking with the riders.
-She also works in the program’s office, conducting research and applying for grants.
+Giguere assisted her supervisor, FCFTH Program Director Lorna Young, with lessons, and provided a supportive presence by walking with the riders.
+She also worked in the program’s office, conducting research and applying for grants.
 One project was to create “social story” cards, a resource volunteers and employees can use to communicate with riders who need visual aids.
-This spring, FCFTH will launch a pilot program for children who have experienced trauma that Giguere co-organized.
+This year, FCFTH launched a pilot program for children who have experienced trauma that Giguere co-organized.

 Giguere’s internship merged her psychology major with her interest in working with animals.
 After discovering from Colby-Sawyer’s Harrington Center for Experiential Learning that other psychology majors found internships with similar therapeutic horsemanship programs, Giguere reached out to FCFTH.
 They were interested in the psychology background she brought to the position, as well as her experience on Colby-Sawyer’s equestrian team.
 FCFTH brought her on as their first intern.
 Giguere’s academic training in understanding anxiety and trauma as well as her superb empathy skills have made her an integral member of the team.

 “We got really lucky with Shannon,” Young said.
 “She’s greatly skilled at knowing when to give a rider space and when to give them support.”

 Working with riders whose differences are less familiar to Giguere has expanded her skillset, too.

 “I can be reserved until I get to know people, but I’ve become more comfortable dealing with all the populations we serve while learning from Lorna,” Giguere said.
 Her internship has showed that her passions for helping people and animals can be combined into a viable professional path — after graduation she began graduate school at Cummings School of Veterinary Medicine at Tufts University.